 Standards are rules that a catalog administrator can set to help decide whether a specific package or package release should be included in a catalog.
 We notify you and create tasks when there are standards violations, taking the guesswork (and legwork) out of catalog management.
 These standards can relate to licensing, security, and/or maintenance and are determined at the catalog-level.To see the available standards, including the ones turned on for your organization’s catalog, select Catalog > Standards from the left-hand navigation.

-Turning standards on and off or changing their configuration options will have an immediate impact on any work that the catalog manager needs to do, but will not automatically make any changes to what is available in your catalog or pending requests.
+Turning standards on and off or changing their configuration options will have an immediate impact on any work that the catalog administrator needs to do, but will not automatically make any changes to what is available in your catalog or pending requests.

-Tidelift also makes it easier to uphold these standards by managing catalogs that provide verified license data and recommendations for how to handle security vulnerabilities.
-View all of the Tidelift-managed catalogs.
+Tidelift also makes it easier to uphold these standards by providing verified license data and recommendations for how to handle security vulnerabilities.

 Below are the current standards that are available by default for all users: